 Many, many preschoolers wake up at night.
 Many spend all or part of the night, most nights, in their parents' beds.
 There's no shame in that, if it's your preference.
 Biologically speaking, it's normal for three and four year olds to sleep cuddled up with a parent or sibling.
 But if you do want to teach your child to sleep in his own bed, it is certainly possible at this age.

-For full step by step suggestions, please read the section on Toddlers and Sleep.
-And then you can indulge yourself in feeling lucky for a moment, because Preschoolers find it easier to learn to relax and fall asleep without their parents than toddlers do.
+For full step by step suggestions on teaching your child to fall asleep by himself, please read the section on Toddlers and Sleep.
+And then you can indulge yourself in feeling lucky for a moment, because Preschoolers find it easier to learn to fall asleep without their parents than toddlers do.
 Aren't you glad you waited?